Super Franchise Me: Reception

+Viewing figures

 The episode received an audience of 7.33 million viewers.
 It was the second most watched show on Fox that night, after The OT.

+Critical response

 "Super Franchise Me" received generally positive reviews.
 The A.V.
 Club gave the episode a B. Dennis Perkins wrote in the review, "Possessed of a unity of purpose, 'Super Franchise Me' allows its characters to breathe.
 Written by Bill Odenkirk, the episode sees Marge opening a franchised sandwich restaurant.
 No guest stars, no special events, no B-story—the episode avoids much (if not all) of the clutter that’s been distracting in many of the Simpsons episodes of the last few years and focuses on the story at hand.
 If that story isn’t anything special, it’s at least peppered with enough funny little character touches and low-key laughs to make the show resemble itself at its best."

 Stacy Glanzman of TV Fanatic gave the episode a rating of 3.0/5, calling it an "okay episode".

 The Hollywood Reporter contrasted the nostalgic couch gag with the futuristic Don Hertzfeldt-directed one for the episode "Clown in the Dumps" which aired two weeks prior.

+Themes and analysis

+H. Peter Steeves cites this episode's story of Cletus taking business away from Marge's franchise as a demonstration of when a mass-produced commodity becomes the norm and any local product is compared to the new norm.
+He also stated that the story is also "a commentary on what happens when far-away corporations try to control the local."